Azure/azure-sdk-for-js/documentation/test-quickstart.md

 sdk/purview/purview-catalog-rest> rushx test
 ```

-If we are the first time to run tests we may fail with below message because there is no any recordings found.
+If you are the first time to run tests you may fail with below message because there is no any recordings found.

 ```
 [test-info] ===TEST_MODE=undefined===